zeam-vm/GPU-Erlang-WS-2018/description.md

 Table \ref{setting} shows comparison of steps of setting processes in Google Compute Engine(GCE) \cite{GCE}.

-Installing and setting CUDA \cite{CUDA} and OpenCL \cite{OpenCL} in CuPy \cite{CuPy} needs more steps than our Hastega because CuPy requires older CUDA \cite{CUDA}, which requires us to investigate Q \& A sites such as Stack Overflow \cite{StackOverflow}.

 Installation of our Hastega is never tedious.
 Its building tool sets up itself, automatically.
 All you need is to install OpenCL \cite{OpenCL}, to install and set up Elixir \cite{Elixir} and Rust \cite{Rust}, and to install our Hastega.

+Installing and setting CUDA \cite{CUDA} and OpenCL \cite{OpenCL} in CuPy \cite{CuPy} needs more steps than our Hastega because CuPy requires older CUDA \cite{CUDA}, which requires us to investigate Q \& A sites such as Stack Overflow \cite{StackOverflow}.

+Disadvantage of Hastega is installation of Languages: it requires two languages, Elixir \cite{Elixir} and Rust \cite{Rust}.

 \begin{table}[t]
 \centering